MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-ams-retirement-guide.md

 Only your *AVI* associated AMS assets will be migrated.
 If other AMS assets exist on the same storage account, they won’t be migrated.

 AVI won’t delete the original copies of your AMS files.
 After migration, you can delete them yourself if needed.

+## FAQ

+### Can we request that AVI only migrates some of our accounts AVI AMS assets?
+No, its all or nothing.
+Before starting the migration, you should review and delete any assets you don’t want migrated.

+### I opted in to the AVI migrate solution but then changed my mind.
+Can I opt out?
+You are not able to change the request through the portal or API and AVI might have already started migrating your assets.
+If needed, you can open a support ticket and if the migrate process hasn’t started yet, AVI might be able to cancel the request.

+### Does AVI charge me for the migration?
+No, it’s a free experience.
+The only cost is the storage of the migrated assets in a storage account and the networking costs associated with moving the data which should be low if both storage accounts are in the same region.

+### If I don’t use AVI for streaming or encoding, do I still have to migrate AVI AMS assets to continue accessing AVI insights?
+No, unless you want to migrate the source video that you initially sent to AVI for indexing.

+### If we don’t doesn't persist any video data, do we have to migrate AVI AMS assets?
+No, unless you want to migrate the source video that you initially sent to AVI for indexing.

+### I see that my asset migration is in process – does it matter if a particular video has been migrated yet?
+In most cases no. The only scenario that is impacted is if you are using an AVI Streaming URL to play videos.
+Videos not yet migrated need to be played by a player that supports AMS assets, the Azure Media Player.
+Videos that were already indexed need to be played by a player that supports Dash or HLS packaging and the sending of a token in the request (such as Shaka, DashJS, or VideoJS).

+### How can I tell if a video has been migrated?
+By the reply of the Get Streaming URL request – if not yet migrated, it will contain mention of media service at the beginning.

 ## Detailed updating and migrating instructions